-- Reader Advisory Service the Library handles various user queries on information and provides proper guidance to users. - Inter Library Loans registered students and staff may use this service to obtain items that are not available in the library. - HeLLIS Current Awareness Services the Library circulates content pages of current journals available in other local medical libraries among its users.
-These content pages are received through the HeLLIS Focal Point (Health Science Library and Information Network of Sri Lanka) as the medical library is a member library of HeLLIS. - Photocopying this service is provided through a private vendor.
+- Reader Advisory Service the Library handles various user queries on information and provides proper guidance to users. - Inter Library Loans registered students and staff may use this service to obtain items that are not available in the library. - Photocopying this service is provided through a private vendor.